gferreira/robofab/Docs/source/objects/RSegment.rst

 Attributes
 ----------

-.. py:attribute:: type
+.. attribute:: type

 Type of segment.

-.. py:attribute:: smooth
+.. attribute:: smooth

 ``True`` if the segment is ``smooth``, ``False`` if not.

-.. py:attribute:: selected
+.. attribute:: selected

 Returns ``True`` if the segment is selected, ``False`` if not.

-.. py:attribute:: points
+.. attribute:: points

 List of points in the segment.

-.. py:attribute:: onCurve
+.. attribute:: onCurve

 Returns the oncurve point associated with the segment.

-.. py:attribute:: offCurve
+.. attribute:: offCurve

 Returns a list of offcurve points associated with the segment.